Visit the institution website for COVID‑19 updates

 Months of entry

-Mastering the science of blood – exploring its characteristics and disorders, and understanding how it’s transfused – offers an impact far beyond the laboratory.
+Mastering the science of blood – exploring its characteristics and disorders, and understanding how it’s transfused – impacts far beyond the laboratory.

-Whether you study full-time for a year or part-time for up to three, this Institute of Biomedical Science accredited course can open doors for your future.
-From furthering your career in a hospital laboratory or working in a research facility, continuing your studies or moving into teaching, management or any of the other paths open to you, you should be ready for a career full of impact.
+Whether you study full-time for a year or part-time for up to three, our haematology and transfusion science masters can open doors for your future.
+From furthering your career in a hospital laboratory or working in a research facility, continuing your studies or moving into teaching or management, be ready for a career full of impact.

-This programme offers an avenue into a range of specialist fields like hospital science, biomedical and pharmaceutical industries or public health and transfusion laboratories.
-The subjects you’ll cover will not only help you prepare for you the Institute of Biomedical Science Higher Specialist examination and for the advanced practice that follows, but can also lay the groundwork for careers in research or teaching or to pursue studies towards a PhD.
+This course offers an avenue into a range of specialist fields like hospital science, the biomedical and pharmaceutical industries or public health and transfusion laboratories.
+The subjects you’ll cover will not only help you prepare for the Institute of Biomedical Science higher specialist examination, and the advanced practice that follows, but can also lay the groundwork for careers in research or teaching or to pursue studies towards a PhD.

 Our work with the NHS and clinicians helps us keep our curriculum up to date and clinically relevant, ensuring that our graduates have the skills and knowledge which are vital for the workplace – and sought after by employers.

 You’ll have careers support from the moment you join us and for up to three years after you’ve finished your course.
-We offer a range of services, both within the School of Healthcare Science and through the University’s Careers Service, with dedicated careers and employability advisers you can turn to for guidance and support.
+We offer a range of services, both in the Department of Life Sciences and through the University’s Careers Service, with dedicated careers and employability advisers you can turn to for guidance and support.

 Information for international students